-Third-century scholar Rabbi Shimon ben Lakish explained that each term mentioned in the verse refers to a different component of Torah:
+Third-century scholar Rabbi Shimon ben Lakish explained that each term in the verse refers to a different component of Torah:

-“This teaches that all [of these] were transmitted to Moses at Sinai.”
+“This teaches that all of these were transmitted to Moses at Sinai.”
 (Berakhot 5a)

 Clearly, Rabbi Shimon did not mean that everything was explicitly revealed to Moses.
 The Talmud in Menachot 29b relates that God showed Moses a vision of Rabbi Akiva, the renowned second-century scholar, lecturing to his students.
-Moses became distressed when he realized that he was unable to follow the lesson.
+Moses became distressed when he realized that he could not follow the lesson.
 Then one of the students asked Rabbi Akiva, “Our master, what is the source for this law?”
 The great scholar replied, “It is a law given to Moses at Sinai.”
 Upon hearing this, Moses was immediately relieved.

 The specific case was unfamiliar to Moses.
 But Rabbi Akiva affirmed that its true, ultimate source was Mount Sinai.

-The point of Rabbi Shimon’s exegesis is that the Oral Law, the Mishnah and the Talmud, are faithful applications of Sinaitic Law to the realities of life in second-century Eretz Yisrael and fifth-century Babylon.
+The point of Rabbi Shimon’s exegesis is that the Oral Law — the Mishnah and the Talmud — are faithful applications of Sinaitic Law to the realities of life in second-century Eretz Yisrael and fifth-century Babylon.
 Not adjustments to the Torah to accommodate new times, but careful application of the guidelines set down at Sinai.

 Therefore, the Torah relates that the tablets were made of stone.
 According to the Midrash, it was not just any stone, but sapphire.
 This material was so tough that a hammer swung against them would be smashed to pieces.
 God used tablets made of unbreakable sapphire to emphasize that even the Torah’s physical manifestation — i.e., its day-to-day practical laws — may not be changed.